Klasse-Digitale-Grafik/tutorials/SCSS.md

 ```

 4. **Modules** let you split up code into seperate files
+> It can be a good convention to outsource all mixins and variables into a seperate files and then include it into all other files.
 ```bash
 scss
   _variables-mixins.scss # module, indicated by leading underscore